 When I realized there is nothing wrong with AirPods software side, I started digging deeper.

-By listening to one of AirPods at a time, I spot that broken AirPod doesn’t make any sounds at all, when a good one was making slightly hissing sound, when inserted in my ear.
+By listening to one of AirPods at a time, I spot that the broken AirPod doesn’t make any sounds at all when a good one was making a slightly hissing sound when inserted in my ear.
 It’s a transparency mode, which “plays” some noise.